 The Group is made up of three trading divisions:

 - NWF Agriculture (Feeds) is a leading national supplier of ruminant animal feed, feeding one in six dairy cows in Britain.
 The business supplies over 4,750 farmers from Scotland to Cornwall.

 - Boughey Distribution (Foods) is a leading consolidator of ambient grocery products with significant warehousing and distribution assets.

 - NWF Fuels (Fuels) is a leading distributor of fuel oil and fuel cards, delivering over 650 million litres of fuel across the UK to 116,000 customers.

 Each of the divisions is responsible for undertaking due diligence to identify where they feel modern slavery and human trafficking could most likely occur in their business.
 By identifying the high risk areas we then focussed our efforts.

-We have identified our two principal risks to be the following:
+We have identified our two principle risks to be the following:

 Following a review of our current policies we believe that our present arrangements offer sufficient protection to all workers.

 In addition to policies that protect all workers from mistreatment, we have a robust and effective Whistleblowing Policy which we are confident encompasses employees who wish to raise modern slavery and/or human trafficking as an issue.

 We operate strictly in accordance with UK employment legislation.